 You know what though?
 That’s OK!
 It’s your college discernment process, and you get to own it—no one else.

-So with this idea in mind, I want to offer a few tips to help get you started on your college discernment journey.
+So with this idea in mind, here are a few of my tips to help you get started on your college discernment journey.

 1. Go on lots of “visits.”
 Ask lots of questions.

-If you are attending an event of any kind and find yourself intrigued or confused (or both!) by something that was said, ask about it.
+If you are attending an event (in person or virtually) and find yourself intrigued or confused (or both!) by something, ask about it!
 Whether during a Q&A portion of the event or following up via email, in the college discernment process there is no such thing as a bad question.
 I guarantee someone else in the room has one like it!

 2. Have a list.